AchmadEko003/folder-organizer/README.md

 A simple CLI tool written in Rust to organize files in a folder by their extension.

 ## Features

 - Automatically sorts files into subfolders based on their file extension (e.g., `.png` files go to a `png` folder).
-- Easy to use from the command line.
+- Easy to use from the command line, you can input folder path or just drag and drop to your command line.
-- Useful for cleaning up messy directories.
+- Useful for cleaning up messy directories, especially for `Downloads` folder chaos.

 ## Usage

 ```
 cargo run
 ```

 ## Example

 Suppose your folder not empty and contains:

 ```
 photo.png
 report.pdf
 notes.txt
 ```

 After running the tool, your folder will look like:

 ```
 png/photo.png
 pdf/report.pdf